This week, the good wife watched The Smugglers. Jamaica? Yes, I did.

 Sue: But does he really want to travel alone?
 I doubt it.
 He needs someone to show off to.

-Indeed, the Doctor is royally pissed off when they stumble into his ship, but within a few scant seconds he’s giving them a guided tour and an adventure in 17th century Cornwall.
-Polly is up for the challenge but Ben (“Adam Faith meets a young Daniel Craig”) isn’t so sure.
+Indeed, the Doctor is royally pissed off when Ben and Polly stumble into his ship, but a few seconds later he’s giving them both a guided tour and an adventure in 17th-century Cornwall.
+Polly is up for the challenge, but Ben (“Adam Faith meets a young Daniel Craig”) isn’t so sure.

 Sue: Hang on a minute, let me get this straight.
-Ben has no problem when it comes to a police box transporting him to a beach – instantaneously, mind – but he won’t entertain the idea that he’s travelled in time as well.
+Ben doesn’t have a problem when it comes to a police box transporting him to a beach – instantaneously, mind – but he doesn’t believe he’s travelled in time as well.
 Do you think that’s likely?

-She’s right, but it amuses us to watch Ben desperately searching for a train station at every available opportunity.
+She’s right, although watching Ben searching for a train station at every available opportunity is very entertaining.

-Me: At least he’s a little sceptical.
+Me: At least he’s sceptical.
 Polly accepts the premise of the show even quicker than Dodo did.
-She must be tripping as well.

-When our heroes arrive at a local church, Polly is mistaken for a boy, thanks to her trouser-suit.
+When our heroes enter the local church, Polly is mistaken for a boy, thanks to her trendy trouser-suit.

 Sue: Is everyone in the 17th century blind, or did boys look like supermodels back then?
 It’s ridiculous.

-And then, the story suddenly turns very nasty indeed with the brutal murder of a drunken churchwarden, and, thanks to some very nervy Australian film censors, we even get to see it.
-And then, as an extra-special treat, some super-8 footage provides us with a taste of the episode’s impressive exteriors.
+And then the story turns very nasty indeed with the brutal murder of a drunken churchwarden, and, thanks to some very nervy Australian film censors, we even get to see it.
+As an extra-special treat, some Super 8 footage provides us with a taste of this story’s impressive exteriors.

 Sue: You know, I bet this looked great.
-Look at those lovely farm buildings.
-I could live somewhere like that.
-Why don’t the good episodes exist?
-It’s really starting to piss me off now.
+Look at all those lovely farm buildings.
+I could happily live somewhere like that.
+Why don’t the good episodes exist any more, Neil?
+It’s really starting to piss me off.

-As we discuss this sad truth (“I bet I could find it”), Julia Smith’s directing credit fades in.
+As we discuss this sad truth, Julia Smith’s directing credit fades into view.

 Sue: Oh, I met her once.
 I think I asked her a question about EastEnders.